petrosyanastghikit-commits/admission-atlas-armenia/README.md

 - Data for 2026 is partially complete pending official Ministry publication
 - Private universities are underrepresented due to inconsistent data publishing
-- Mobile experience is planned for improvement
+- User experience is planned for improvement
 - Future version will include automated data updates each admissions cycle

 ---